B i o g r a p h y

 When not singing, Beth plays cricket for Hampstead Women's Cricket Club and enjoys settling into her favourite armchair with a good book and a cup of tea (/gin & tonic!).

-Beth has been generously supported by the Lionel Anthony Charitable Trust, John Lawrence Memorial Trust, Chris and Lorna Bown, Revd John Wates, Chris Ball and Commander and the late Mrs Vigrass.
+Beth has been generously supported by the Lionel Anthony Charitable Trust, John Lawrence Memorial Trust, Chris and Lorna Bown, Revd John Wates, Chris Ball and the late Commander and Mrs Vigrass.